RUKip/bidding-system/README.md

 ### Front-end (Angular/Nginx)

+#### Settings
+The settings file is located in the file settings.ts and can be accessed by importing the settings class.

 #### Running locally
 To run your front-end locally run in your main Angular app folder: ``ng serve`` This will run your front-end on localhost:4200, auto updating if any changes are applied.
 To only build once use: ``ng build``

 ### Back-end (Scala/Play)

+#### Settings
+The settings can be found in the settings.json.

+#### Running locally
+A container will be generated for you with ``sbt docker:publishLocal``.
+The container has to be run with user root e.g. ``docker run -u root bidding-system:1.0-SNAPSHOT``

 ### Databases (MongoDB/Cassandra)